Skip to main content

 Through course work and a major research project in a host laboratory, we train students to design, implement, and evaluate immunological research that measures immune responses and/or immune function.

-Instead of a thesis, students complete oral and written presentations throughout the program to summarize their findings and discoveries.
+Instead of a thesis, students complete oral presentations and written reports throughout the program to summarize their findings and discoveries.
 Students can personalize their learning from a wide array of graduate courses to fulfill their electives, available within and outside of our department.

 Courses